anferico/wator/WATOR/README.md

 	./wator planet_file [-n nwork] [-v chronon] [-f dumpfile]

-('planet_file' is any file having the same formatting as 'planet1.dat', 'planet2.dat' and 'planet3.dat')
+'planet_file' is any file having the same formatting as 'planet1.dat', 'planet2.dat' and 'planet3.dat'.
+The option '-n' is used to specify the number of threads used to perform the simulation.
+The option '-v' is used to specify the length (in terms of chronons, which are nothing but time ticks) of the simulation.
+Finally, the option '-f' is used to specify the file where you want to print the aspect of the planet after each chronon.

 To run the script, execute: